Best Acoustic Guitar Strings for All Gauges & Playing Styles

 • Good packaging

-The Elixir Strings Nanoweb Phosphor Bronze Medium is a medium gauge coated set.
-It follows the same specifications as other Nanoweb strings, including the type of coating used.
+The Elixir Strings Nanoweb Phosphor Bronze Medium is a set of medium gauge coated strings.
+It shares the same specifications as other Nanoweb strings, including the type of coating used.

-This longevity is the main reason why Elixir strings are considered great value sets.
-It offsets their higher price compared to non-coated sets.
+This longevity is why Elixir strings are considered great value sets.
+It also offsets their higher price compared to non-coated sets.

-If you want a set of medium gauge acoustic strings that last long, then go for one that's made by the pioneers of string coating.
+If you are looking for a set of medium gauge acoustic strings that lasts long, consider choosing one made by the pioneers of string coating-Elixir Nanoweb Strings.

 Specifications